taskanalytics/taskanalytics-ios-sdk/README.md

 ### Hide

-If you have views where you don't want to show Task Analytics, you can hide it using:
+If you have views in your app where you don't want to show Task Analytics, you can hide it using:

 ```objective-c
 [TaskAnalytics.sharedInstance hide];